 The economic factors influencing the outcome of World War IITuesday 5 May 2020

-A new e-book co-edited by economics historian Professor Mark Harrison from the Department of Economics and Stephen Broadberry has been published in the week of the 75th anniversary of Victory in Europe.
+A new e-book co-edited by CAGE Research theme leader Stephen Broadberry, and CAGE Senior Research Fellow Mark Harrison, has been published in the week of the 75th anniversary of Victory in Europe.

 Economics of the Second World War: Seventy-Five Years on, aims to provide new insight into the significant and sometimes overlooked role that economists played in shaping the conduct of the war and its ultimate outcome.

 The e-book, which is free to download, brings together leading economists and historians to reflect on a wide range of aspects of the war.

 Its 16 chapters cover war plans and preparations, the conduct of the war, economic warfare, economic exploitation, the role of economists, and the war’s consequences for demography, inequality, economic recovery, and political attitudes.

 While the focus of the book is on the history of the war, the editors were struck by many parallels between ‘the profound disruptions of the war’ and the actions which have become necessary to tackle the coronavirus pandemic.